 The following table contains our summary historical consolidated financial data for the three years ended December 31, 2004 and as of and for the nine months ended September 30, 2005.
 The summary historical consolidated financial data for each of the years ended December 31, 2004, 2003 and 2002 have been derived from our audited consolidated financial statements.
 The summary historical consolidated financial data as of and for the nine months ended September 30, 2005 and 2004 have been derived from our unaudited consolidated financial statements, which were prepared on the same basis as our audited consolidated financial statements and, in our opinion, reflect all adjustments, consisting only of normal recurring adjustments, necessary to fairly present our results of operations and financial condition for such periods.
-The summary historical consolidated financial data for the twelve months ended September 30, 2005 and 2005 and subtracting our unaudited financial data for the nine months ended September 30, 2005 and subtracting our unaudited financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
+The summary historical consolidated financial data for the twelve months ended September 30, 2005 and 2005 and subtracting our unaudited financial data for the nine months ended September 30, 2005 and 2004 have been derived financial data for the year ended December 31, 2004 to our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial data for the nine months ended September 30, 2005 and subtracting our unaudited consolidated financial statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.